JeffreyRodriguez/Liberator12k/Receiver/Frame.md

 threaded insert while you install the insert.

-### File/sand internal surfaces smooth
+### File/Sand Internal Surfaces
-Mostly optional.
 The smoother these surfaces, the nicer the gun will run.
+Mostly optional, print at 0.1mm for better overall quality.